primno/dataverse/README.md

         cachePath: string;

         /**
          * Service name.
 Only used on Linux/MacOS to store the token in the keychain.
-         */
+Default: "Primno.DataverseClient" */
         serviceName: string;

         /**
          * Account name.
 Only used on Linux/MacOS to store the token in the keychain.
-         */
+Default: "MSALCache" */
         accountName: string;
     };